New College, Edinburgh: Academics

 Members of academic staff are all employees of the University of Edinburgh, and are today an international body of scholars of various persuasions in religious matters.

 Academic ratings

-New College is rated among the best schools of theology, philosophical theology, and religious studies in the UK, according to the most recent national Research Excellence Framework.
+In the 2021 Research Excellence Framework, the School of Divinity was ranked 1st in Scotland, and 5th in the UK, for the quality and breadth of its theological research.

 Undergraduate

 The School of Divinity offers six different undergraduate (Honours) degrees.
 The MA Theology allows students to focus on traditional areas of Christian studies (Biblical Studies, Ecclesiastical History, Christian Ethics, and Systematic Theology).
 The MA Religious Studies introduces students to the methods of the study of religion and a variety of religious traditions such as indigenous religions, Islam, Judaism, Christianity, Buddhist and Hindu traditions.
 The Bachelor of Divinity prepares candidates for the ministry (and is open to other interested students also).
 The MA Religious Studies and English/Scottish Literature, the MA Philosophy and Theology, and the MA Divinity and Classics allow students to work cross-disciplinary.